mitchstewart08/100-days-code-log/README.md

 ### Day3: Aug 3rd.
 Monday
 **Today's Progress**: Leetcode August3rd challenge.
 Front end work (mostly some css/styling), pair programmed on a greenfield React app to familarize myself with Redux Toolkit since I've been focused on Vue for so long.

+### Day4: August 4th.
+Tuesday
+**Today's Progress**: Leetcode August 4th challenge.
+Worked on an applescript to change my modifier keys (for when i have a PC keyboard plugged in) and swap back when i deactivate it.
+Ended up scrapping the project because Karabiner does it a lot easier.